 Breckinridge historically has not bet on the direction of rates and has sought diversification.
 Rather, similar to trading more opportunistically, we believe that active structures can be utilized to effectively help build, sustain, or enhance income by making tactical adjustments to holdings characteristics in light of changing market conditions.

-Here are four additional questions to ask when considering a bond ladder strategy.
+Here are additional questions to ask when considering a bond ladder strategy.

-• Is the manager selecting and marking up bonds chosen for the ladder from its own existing inventory of bonds or purchasing bonds from the broader universe available in the municipal market each day?
+1. Is the manager selecting and marking up municipal bonds chosen for the ladder from its own existing inventory of bonds or purchasing bonds from the broader universe available in the municipal market each day?

-• How is trading conducted by the manager?
-How broad is the network of dealers operating nationwide with whom the manager maintains relationships?
+2. How is trading conducted by the manager?
+How broad is the network of municipal bond dealers operating nationwide with whom the manager maintains relationships?

 Conclusion

-Similar to Breckinridge’s tax-efficient strategies, ladders seek a diversified structure, income generation, and tax-efficiency.
-Unlike Breckinridge’s approach, their structure can be considered more rigid, which can limit their ability to adjust to market opportunities or risk factors.
+Similar to Breckinridge’s tax-efficient strategies, passively managed municipal bond ladder strategies seek a diversified structure, income generation, and tax-efficiency.
+Unlike Breckinridge’s active approach to portfolio management, their structure can be considered more rigid, which can limit their ability to adjust to market opportunities or risk factors.

 For Investment Professional and Institutional Use Only.